Teamfight Tactics guide – TFT patch 9.15 tips

 How to play TFT

-Since TFT is in beta and is a separate game mode within League of Legends, the only barriers to accessing the game on PC are that you’ll need to download the League of Legends client onto your computer.
+Since TFT is now a permanent part of League of Legends, though it is still in beta.
+It is a separate game mode within the League of Legends client so the only barriers to accessing the game on PC are that you’ll need to download and install the League of Legends client onto your computer.

 To get you started playing the game, you’ll need to do a few things.
 First, you’ll need to sign up to League of Legends.
 If you already have an account, there is a link to download the client under the start button.

 Once you have created an account with a username and password, logging into your account will present you with the news page.
 On the top-right hand corner, you’ll see your name and your region.
-Highlighting this will bring a dropdown, with download as an option.
+Highlighting this will bring a dropdown, with the option to download as one choice.
 You’ll then be able to download the client for Windows or Mac.

 After downloading and installing the client, sign in with your username and password and you’ll be presented with the League of Legends client.
 On the top bar of the screen, you’ll see Teamfight Tactics has its own separate tab.
 Click it and you’ll be brought to TFT’s own page.